GENERAL INFORMATION

 Runner’s Bag Checklist

-For your convenience, we're sharing a checklist put together by fellow runners from past editions of El Cruce in the Facebook group "La leyenda continúa," moderated by José Luis Pepe Llanos.
-While assembling your bag is a personal process, this checklist can serve as a helpful guide to ensure you have all the essentials for the race.
+As a guide, here is a checklist created by past participants of El Cruce from the Facebook group “La leyenda continúa” by José Luis Pepe Llanos.
+Packing is a personal process, but this list can be a useful reminder of the essential items you should take to the race.

 Registration Form